localhost-server/ShipmentQR/README.md

    - Switch to History tab to see all generated QR codes
    - QR codes are sorted by generation time (newest first)
    - All QR codes remain available during the session
+   - Clear history with one click when needed

 ## Project Structure